saxenarohan97/WolframResearch/Project Details.md

 # Project
-A description of the project I will be doing in summer 2017 at Wolfram.
+A description of the project I will be doing in summer 2017 under Wolfram Research.

 ## Semantic Segmentation of Urban Street Scenes ##